 I am a Extra Class Amateur Ham radio operator and I also hold a FCC General Radiotelephone Operator License (GROL).

 Holding also degrees in Machine Technology, Electronic Engineering and Information Technology.
-Was also just awarded a Masters award from the Century Club, the 2nd Handi-ham Master since the founding of the club in 1977.
+Was also just awarded a Masters award from the Century Club, the first Handi-ham Master since the founding of the club in 1977.

 I am currently retired due to a high-voltage accident that left me a bi-lateral amputee.